Occupational Therapist Finds Her Niche in School-based Travel Jobs

 Originally anxious about starting a travel OT career, Urbanowski said she’s pleased to have so much support from the recruitment team at Club Staffing.
 “My recruiters have done so much work to help me, from getting licensed to setting up interviews and being the liaison between myself and prospective school districts,” she said.
 “Working with them has made my job so much easier.
 They’ve all been fabulous.”

-FIND SCHOOL THERAPY JOBS with Club Staffing this August, and you could win a $250 bonus!
+FIND SCHOOL THERAPY JOBS with Club Staffing this August!
 Assignments start soon!